Samanta Tīna: 2012–2014: Eirodziesma, Dziesma and Eurovizijos atranka

 On 1 December 2011, Tīna was announced as one of the singers for Eirodziesma 2012, performing the song "I Want You Back" along with Dāvids Kalandija.
 The two of them advanced from semi-final one on 7 January 2012 to the final.

 In the second semi-final held on 18 February 2012, Tīna performed the song "For Father".
 However, she did not make it to the final and placed 7th.
 The final was held on 18 February 2012 in Ventspils.
 In the final, Tīna and Kalandija performed second.
 They placed second in the final, advancing to the superfinal, placing second again only behind the winner Anmary and her song "Beautiful Song".

+In July 2012 Samanta Tīna won the first place Slavianski Bazaar in Vitebsk singing competition.
+She performed the songs "Gde-to daleko" from the film Seventeen Moments of Spring in Russian and "Auga, auga Rūžeņa" in Latvian, and was only 2 points behind the Grand Prix winner, Bobi Mojsovski.

 On 15 January 2013, it was revealed Tīna would be taking part in Dziesma, the new title for the Latvian national final, performing the song "I Need a Hero".
 Tīna placed first in the first semi-final held on 8 February 2013, advancing to the final on 16 February 2013.
 Tīna was considered the heavy favourite to win the competition.

 In the final, Tīna placed second, advancing to the superfinal like the previous year.
 In the final, she reached second place, behind the band PeR and their song "Here We Go".
 Tīna placed second in the superfinal, behind PeR once again.
 That year, she also took part in the national Lithuanian selection for Eurovision in duet with Vudis, with the song "Hey Chiki – Mama".
 The duet finished 4th of the 1st heat and get eliminated.

 Tīna took place in the first semi-final of Dziesma 2014 with her song "Stay", on 1 February 2014 in Riga.
 She advanced to the final in a three-way tie for second place.
 In the final, held on 22 February 2014, Tīna performed fifth.
 She placed third and as a part of the top three, advanced to the superfinal.
 In the superfinal, Tīna placed third once again, behind Dons and his song "Pēdējā vēstule" and the winners Aarzemnieki and their song "Cake to Bake".